Introduction: The Foamboard Octant

 The distance from 90° to the center line must be the same.

-The spray adhesive is a relatively dry glue, but avoid wetting the paper with too much spray.
+Use minimum amount of adhesive spray (don't let the page get wet).
 Do the job outside and spray the paper in regular movements, until the whole page is covered.
-Allow the adhesive to dry a few seconds and paste the page to the foamboard in one forward movement.
+Allow the adhesive to dry for 15 seconds and paste the page to the foam board in one forward movement.
+A clean paste operation will produce a perfect flat scale.
 No removing and re-pasting allowed.
-If you mess up, print another scale.
+If you mess it, print another scale .

 Press the page with a heavy book on a flat surface and allow it to dry for some time.